“It is through the alignment of the body that I discovered the alignment of my mind, self, and intelligence”

 2. Sequencing: BKS Iyengar refined the notion of sequencing in yoga.
 His genius was to understand the subtle, yet important, ways of connecting poses to each other.
 Preparing the body with the right sequence of poses allows us to move more quickly and deeply into more difficult and challenging poses.

 3. Timing: poses are tailored to the individual not just through the choice of asanas and their sequencing, but also through consideration of time.
 How long should be spent in each pose so that the body is genuinely stretched (but not overstretched) is a core element in Iyengar Yoga.
 By spending the right amount of time in a specific pose we increase both the physiological and psychological benefits of our practice.
-By maintaining concentration and awareness throughout a pose, we also trains ours minds and thereby begin to explore meditative practices.
+By maintaining concentration and awareness throughout a pose, we also train our minds and thereby begin to explore meditative practices.

 4. Yoga props: although they may sound mundane, props actually expand our possibilities to explore the complexities of the body and mind.
 Props are also used as tools for helping us move beyond our own limitations: reducing pain and fear.
 Props are often used when working with injuries and other ailments, e.g. neck, back or knee issues.